 Rule XIII of the Rules Governing Admission to the Bar of Texas governs admission to the Texas Bar for attorneys licensed in other jurisdictions.
+The process is called Texas Admission Without Examination.
 Attorneys must have been actively and substantially engaged in the practice of law in any state, or elsewhere, as his or her principal business or occupation for at least five of the past seven years immediately preceding the filing of the application.
 Rule XIII is strictly construed, because it is an exception to the general rule requiring the Texas bar exam.

 The process in Texas is not based on reciprocity with other jurisdictions.
 Attorneys meeting the requirements may apply for admission.